module specification

 Syllabus

 The scope and potential of Clinical Biochemistry.
-Sampling, storage and safety with particular reference to whole blood; lipaemic and icteric plasma (or serum) and urine samples.
+Sampling, storage and safety with particular reference to whole blood; lipaemic and icteric plasma (or serum) and urine samples and the role of quality management in audits, standard operating procedures, training and competency documentation, error logging and incident reporting, validation and verification, and reagent inventories.
+Role of laboratory accreditation and ISO standards.

 Balance of independent study and scheduled teaching activity